 Anyway, it does seem likely changes will be made, which is no surprise since the Cert II is still out of scope at TAFE NSW and the bottom half of the State of NSW is locked down with Covid.

 NSW Minister for Better Regulation and Innovation Kevin Anderson, MP. made an announcement today pushing back regulation for the Auto Glass Industry in NSW until November 2021.

 It’s to be expected for all the above reasons covered.
 I’m not sure why Mr Anderson announced the changes in the first place.
 A simple inquiry would have revealed that the system is not yet in place for regulating, not to mention lock down zones making it now impossible for technicians to travel to locations where the Cert II is available.

 This information clearly states that only Cert II is the required qualification.
 Scroll to the bottom under the heading “Specialised repair work from 1 November 2021”.
-It’s clearly states Cert II as the entry as the minimum requirement to obtain a Trades Persons Certificate in NSW.
+It’s clearly states Cert II as the entry level qualification to obtain a Trades Persons Certificate in NSW.
 Your company will also of course have to obtain a license.

 There is to be much more discussion of this topic as it progresses and I’m sure it will not be the last thing to be said.

 With confirmation for NSW Fair Trade we can now announce with confidence that any technicians who hold a certification obtained at Windscreens O’Brien during the 90’s and onward will be accepted as Level II Certification.
 This information can be confirmed after working directly with a senior officer at NSW Fair Trades that I will keep anonymous.

 It’s important to note that should you have not completed all the levels of certification with O’Brien/IAME then you may not qualify for a level II certification.